aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <~-- So far there aren't any significant changes to report. -->

+- Tue, 4/22: fixed sample code in web3.py section

 <!--